Together, we can set open standards for Machine Experience, so content stays readable for people and predictable for machines.

 What Is MX

 Machine Experience (MX) is the practice of designing content so it works cleanly for two audiences, humans and AI systems.
-It focuses on structure and metadata that keep information readable for people whilst making it discoverable, predictable, and reusable for machines, across different platforms and tools.
+It focuses on structure and metadata that keep information readable for people while making it discoverable, predictable, and reusable for machines, across different platforms and tools.

 Who Can Participate